tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - double-positive thymocytes expressing TCRs that have no/low affinity for self-peptide-MHC complexes die by neglect
  - double-positive thymocytes expressing TCRs that have intermediate affinity for self-peptide-MHC differentiate to CD4 or CD8 single-positive thymocytes (positive selection) in the cortex, single-positive thymocytes go to the medulla
  - double-positive thymocytes expressing TCRs that have high affinity for self-peptide-MHC pose a threat to self-tolerance, so they undergo clonal deletion, diversion to Treg lineage, anergy, or receptor editing (secondary gene rearrangements of TCRα loci)
+# T cell tolerant fraction as a predictor of immune-related adverse events
+ - tolerant fraction characterized according to productive/non-productive TCRB sequences, **not sure how this relates, I understand their hypothesis that more tolerant T cells would lead to lower irAE risk but I don't understand how tolerant fraction can be estimated from productive fraction, productive just means it can function and bind some antigen not necessarily self/foreign?**
+ - **so they say "In healthy subjects, we considered TRB sequences that are expressed to be tolerant; otherwise, the subject would not be healthy" which does make sense but what about abundance? healthy people have rare self-reactive T cells that's known I think**
 # TCR sequencing and cloning methods for repertoire analysis and isolation of tumor-reactive TCRs
 ## Abstract
  - SEQTR (SEQuencing T cell Receptor): combines *in vitro* transcription and single primer pair TCR amplification, combine with PCR to amplify TCR from bulk population, tumor-specific TCR identification and cloning